tengcharmaine/tp/docs/UserGuide.md

 * The `-replace` flag can be used to replace the current note with the new note.

 Examples:
-* `addnote T0123456A n/Patient has diabetes` Adds a note `Patient has diabetes` to the person with the IC number `T0123456A` in ClinicMate.
+* `addnote T0123456A n\Patient has diabetes` Adds a note `Patient has diabetes` to the person with the IC number `T0123456A` in ClinicMate.
-* `addnote T0123456A n/Patient has diabetes -replace` Replaces the note of the person with the IC number `T0123456A` with `Patient has diabetes`.
+* `addnote T0123456A n\Patient has diabetes -replace` Replaces the note of the person with the IC number `T0123456A` with `Patient has diabetes`.

 What a successful `addnote` command looks like:
 ![successful_addnote](images/successfuladdnote.png)